leonardr/cce-python/README.md

   renewed, so there's no point checking for a renewal.

 * `2-registrations-foreign.ndjson` - Registrations for foreign works,
-  or for works where the place of publication was obviously a place outside the United States.
-These works had their copyright renewed by treaty, so the absence of a renewal doesn't prove anything.
+  interim registrations (used while foreign works were looking for a US publisher), and registrations where the place of publication looks like a place outside the United States.
+Foreign works had their copyright renewed by treaty, so the absence of a renewal doesn't prove anything.

-* `2-registrations-interim.ndjson` - Interim registrations for foreign
-  works.
-These are set aside for the same reason as other registrations for foreign works.

 * `2-registrations-in-range.ndjson` - Registrations where the absence
   of a renewal record could make the difference between still being in-copyright and being in the public domain.

-* `2-cross-references-in-foreign-registrations` - Contains a few
+* `2-cross-references-in-foreign-registrations` - References in a
-  hundred strings that look like references in a foreign copyright registration to another registration.
-This might indicate that
+  registration for a foreign publication to _other_ registrations.
+Those other registrations might also be foreign publications -- we'll check that in the next step.

-* `2-registrations-error.ndjson` - Contains about 20,000
+* `2-registrations-error.ndjson` - Contains about 20,000 registrations
-  registrations which can't be processed because they're missing essential information.
-This information might be missing from the original registrations, but it's more likely missing from the transcription.
+  which can't be processed because they're missing essential information.
+This information might be missing from the original registrations, it might be missing from the transcription, or the information might be represented in a form that these scripts can't understand.

-## `3-handle-easy-cases.py`
+## `3-locate-renewals.py`

 This script takes `2-registrations-in-range.ndjson` as input, and compares the registration information against the renewal information